easbarba/qas_api_php_2/README.md

 ## API Response Output

-The final response of bundled configurations output will look like this:
+The final response of the bundled configurations structure is as follow:

+- "lang" tag and its name,
+- "projects" tag and its array of projects.

 ```json
 [